Postgraduate Course: Liberation Theologies in Christianity and Islam: Comparative Perspectives (THET11060)

-- Gaining an advanced appreciation of the social relevance of religion in the 21st century, especially in relation to human rights and justice
+- Gain an advanced appreciation of the social relevance of religion in the 21st century, especially in relation to human rights and justice.

-- Familiarizing students with the key figures, scholarly literature, and conceptual debates within the field of liberation theology
+- Be familiar with the key figures, scholarly literature, and conceptual debates within the field of liberation theology.

-- Appreciating the diverse, interfaith history of liberation theology (including Black and feminist theology) by exploring the interconnections between the world¿s two largest religions
+- Appreciate the diverse, interfaith history of liberation theology (including Black and feminist theology) by exploring the interconnections between the world's two largest religions

-- Reading texts comparatively and contextually, examining un/shared assumptions, audiences, social environments, and histories
+- Read texts comparatively and contextually, examining un/shared assumptions, audiences, social environments, and histories.

-- Composing a research essay in a focused and nuanced fashion, carefully channeling the data to evidence the essay¿s argument
+- Compose a research essay in a focused and nuanced fashion, carefully channeling the data to evidence the essay's argument.

 Leonardo Boff and Clodovis Boff, Introducing Liberation Theology.
 Maryknoll, New York: Orbis Books, 1999.